ultraq/jaxb-utilities/README.md

 --------------------

  - Java 6
- - JAXB 2.2 (optional dependency, required if on JDK 6)
+ - JAXB 2.2 (2.2.7 and its dependencies included)
  - Joda Time 2.x (optional dependency, required if using any of the Joda Time adapters ([XMLDateTimeAdapter](#xmldatetimeadapter), [XMLLocalDateAdapter](#xmllocaldateadapter))